Fiennes Cornwallis, 1st Baron Cornwallis

 Colonel Fiennes Stanley Wykeham Cornwallis, 1st Baron Cornwallis, (27 May 1864 – 26 September 1935) was a British Conservative politician.

 Early life

-Lord Cornwallis was born 27 May 1864 at Chacombe Priory, Banbury, Oxfordshire, the eldest son of Fiennes Cornwallis and Harriet Elizabeth (née Mott).
+Cornwallis was born 27 May 1864 at Chacombe Priory, Banbury, Oxfordshire, the eldest son of Fiennes Cornwallis, previously known as Fiennes Wykeham Martin, who had changed his name to Cornwallis after an inheritance, and his wife Harriet Elizabeth Mott.
+He was a grandson of Charles Wykeham Martin (born Charles Wykeham) and a great-grandson of James Mann, 5th Earl Cornwallis.

 He had one brother and two sisters and was educated at Eton College.

 Political career

-He was elected to the House of Commons as Member of Parliament for Maidstone in 1888, a seat he held until 1895 and again from 1898 to 1900.
-He was also chairman of the Kent County Council between 1910 and 1930.
+Cornwallis was elected to the House of Commons as Member of Parliament for Maidstone in 1888, a seat he held until 1895; he was elected again from 1898 until September 1900, when he was narrowly defeated by a Liberal, John Barker.

+Cornwallis was vice-chairman of Kent County Council between February 1900 and May 1910, and then chairman until 1930.

 In 1927 he was raised to the peerage as Baron Cornwallis, of Linton in the County of Kent, where his country house, Linton Park, was situated.

 He was appointed Honorary Colonel of the Thames and Medway Heavy Brigade, Royal Artillery, on 11 March 1933.

+At the time of his death, he was serving on a Royal Commission investigating tithe rent charges, which led to the Tithe Act 1936.

-Family life
+Private life

-Lord Cornwallis married Mabel Leigh, daughter of Oswald Peter Leigh, in 1886.
+Lord Cornwallis married Mabel Leigh, a daughter of Oswald Peter Leigh, in 1886.
 They had seven children, three sons and four daughters.